303.670.1025 [email protected]

 Mechanical Durability

-High-reliability PCBs often require materials that can withstand mechanical stress and vibration without compromising electrical performance.
+High reliability PCB assembly often requires materials that can withstand mechanical stress and vibration without compromising electrical performance.
 In automotive electronics, for example, the PCB must endure the rigors of the road without experiencing solder joint failures or component disconnections.

 Materials with a high glass transition temperature (Tg) are more mechanically robust and better suited for applications where the PCB may be subject to extreme temperature variations.
 Reinforced materials, such as those with fiberglass or aramid reinforcement, can enhance a PCB’s mechanical durability.